Must, Should, and Consider Framework for Feedback

 The practice area specialist has identified an issue that:

-If not fixed before Staging Review, could be flagged as a major issue and block the release of the product
+• If not fixed before Staging Review, could be flagged as an issue violating the VA.gov Experience Standards

 It’s important that VFS teams respond to feedback labeled should, either by sharing a plan for addressing it, or by providing a written explanation of the project constraints that prevent them from implementing the feedback in the Collaboration Cycle ticket.